 People young or old enjoy movies and this memorabilia is extremely popular.
 One of the most typical collectables is a framed photo of a movie or TV star along with their autograph.
 Other items are movie posters and props and even full-fledged costumes (e.g., a Star Wars Storm Trooper replica outfit).
 Some collectors like having an actual script of their favorite film or TV show…and then there are all the toys, comic books and games associated with them (e.g., Star Trek, Terminator, Batman, and anything Disney).
 Collectors who may be a little older may enjoy vintage movie collectables and other nostalgia.

-You can find almost anything if you search the Internet on many commercial websites like amazon.com For vintage items rubylane.com is a good site along with hollywoodmemorabilia.com.
+You can find almost anything if you search the Internet on many commercial websites like amazon.ca and amazon.com For vintage items rubylane.com is a good site along with hollywoodmemorabilia.com.

 When it comes to the music industry the collections are exhaustive.
 Find out what kind of fan the receiver is and show some interest in what is missing from their collection.
 Filling that missing item is a great gift.